UlisesTame/n8n_Notion_Expense_Tracker/README.md

    - [Install locally](https://docs.n8n.io/hosting/installation/) or use [n8n Cloud](https://n8n.io/cloud).

 4. **Import the Workflow**
-   - Create a new workflow from scratch or use the provided JSON in n8n and configure the nodes as shown in the screenshot.
+   - Import `Notion Expense Tracker.json` into n8n—either paste the JSON into a new workflow with `Ctrl+C`/`Ctrl+V` or use *Import from File*—then confirm the nodes match the screenshots.

 5. **Configure the AI Nodes**
    - Add your OpenAI/Anthropic API keys.
 (Feel free yo use any other LLM brain for the AI agent but open AI Wisper and ORC is required)